Experimentation Brain

 Probability of being best does not equal automatic scale.

-Scaling requires expected value approval.
+Scaling requires expected value validation.

-Meta-Study & Behavioral Intelligence Layer
+Meta Study & Behavioral Intelligence Layer

 All experiments must be logged with: